Aeroluna/LunaCoopMod/README.md

 Copied from Versus.
 Missile Turrets and Bunkers could certainly use the buff.

-- Fixed an issue where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
+- Fixed an issue where Raynor's Battlecruisers did not visually aim their turrets at their target.
 - Fixed an issue where Bunkers did not have Shrike Turrets in their icons.
 - Fixed an issue where Bunkers used the Neosteel icon before upgrading Neosteel.
 - Fixed an issue where the placement model for Bunkers did not change with the Neosteel upgrade.